I have had anxiety all my life.

 Something that has surprised me since learning the cause of these symptoms and being more comfortable talking freely about it, is that SO many people can relate and are dealing with similar issues themselves.
 Sure their anxiety might manifest itself in a different way but its there and I can empathise.

 I am lucky in that I am able to live a ‘normal’ life.
 It doesn’t stop me doing much.
 Not anymore.
-I have learnt to understand my body, to realise when my anxiety strikes and what that means for me.
+I have learned to understand my body, to realise when my anxiety strikes and what that means for me.
 It has taken me a long time to get to this point and I am by no means a professional but below are MY top five tips for anyone who who is feeling a little on edge this week and needs to get back in to the swing of spring.

 For me this is yoga.
 I need yoga.
 I’m not being a drama queen here.
 I need it.
 It is something relatively new in my life, I have been practicing for about four years, as soon as I started yoga, it changed my life, this really isn’t an exaggeration.
 Yoga makes me feel stronger both physically and mentally, it keeps me calm, relaxed and much more at ease day to day.
 Now on days or weeks that I miss my practice I feel it in all aspects of my life, I find it difficult to concentrate, feel much more tired much more easily and my anxiety is so much more likely to rear its ugly head.
 Yoga is my therapy but whatever your preferred form of exercise may be, it will have the same or similar effect for you.
 Sometimes it it difficult to motivate yourself to get up, out of the house, to the gym, to run, to swim, to go to a class but I can absolutely guarantee that you won’t finish your workout and feel worse than you did before.
 JOG ON – by Bella Mackie is a book I’ve read recently which is such a beautifully well written book and expresses so wonderfully the power that exercise can have on your mental health.